Lazy Load Images with Javascript

 if (lazy_images.length === 0) {

-window.removeEventListener("scroll", lazyLoad);
+window.removeEventListener("scroll", lazy_load);

-window.removeEventListener("resize", lazyLoad);
+window.removeEventListener("resize", lazy_load);

-window.removeEventListener("orientationchange", lazyLoad);
+window.removeEventListener("orientationchange", lazy_load);

 }